Philadelphia Car Accident Lawyers

 There are strict time limits to file a lawsuit in an accident case in Pennsylvania.
 This deadline is known as the statute of limitations.

-If a child is injured in a car accident there may be additional time in which to file a lawsuit.
+If a child is injured in a car or motor vehicle accident cases there may be additional time in which to file a lawsuit.
 Pennsylvania law provides that an unemancipated minor can file an action for personal injuries within two (2) years after reaching majority age.
 Currently, an unemancipated minor reaches majority age at 18 years.

 Under 42 Pa.
 C.S. § 5533, a minor can file a lawsuit within two (2) years of his or her 18th birthday.
 If a child is injured in an accident, and if that child is an unemancipated minor, he or she can still file suit more than two years after an accident.
 But suit must be filed before his or her 20th birthday.
 To be safe, consult an attorney as quickly as possible after an accident to confirm these deadlines.